stcarrez/resource-embedder/README.md

 extern const struct config_content *config_get_content(const char* name);
 ```

+## Version 1.2.0  - Under Development
+- Fix Ada generator to be able to use other binary content types
+  such as `System.Storage_Elements.Storage_Array`

 ## Version 1.1.0  - July 2021
 - Add support to emit Ada String types for embedded content
 - Add support to represent content as an array of lines